What to look out for

 If you've had a cough for three weeks, it's worth getting it checked out with your GP practice.
 Chances are it's nothing to worry about but it could be a sign of lung cancer.

-Below is a list of other symptoms that if you have, you should see your GP practice about.
+Below is a list of other symptoms that if you have, you should contact your GP practice about.
 Having one or more of these doesn’t mean you have lung cancer.
-However, if you’ve had them for more than three weeks you shouldn’t ignore them – just visit your GP practice to be on the safe side.
+However, if you’ve had them for more than three weeks you shouldn’t ignore them – just contact your GP practice to be on the safe side.

 - Lung cancer is the most common cancer in Scotland with approximately 5,000 new cases diagnosed every year.